 Zack Clarke is a pianist and composer living and working in New York City.
 Random Acts of Order, his debut album on Clean Feed Records, was released in 2017, followed by his 2018 release of the electro-acoustic album Mesophase.
-A third Clean Feed release is scheduled for mid 2019.
+His third album, Vertical Shores, was released in 2019.
 Previous recordings include the electronic album Music For Headphones, and Dialectic, a collaboration with cellist Chris Irvine that features free improvisation based on Bach’s third cello suites.
 Clarke's emerging body of work reveals a command of diverse musical styles and a determined pursuit of new ideas through experimentation and improvisation.
 His music draws from classical, jazz and electronic music; serving to explore the broader concepts involved in improvised and free music.

 An active session artist and performer, Clarke has recorded or shared the stage with a number of prominent artists and has appeared before audiences in the US, Europe and South America.
 As a collaborator he has appeared on numerous recordings, including Luis Antonio Castro's albums Koyari, Mirrors, and Rosa; and with percussionist Dre Hocevar on the album Transcendental Within the Sphere of Indivisible Remainder.

 A Texas native and alum of Houston’s acclaimed High School for the Performing and Visual Arts, Clarke's abilities as a jazz improviser were recognized early on with multiple awards, including outstanding soloist awards from Downbeat Magazine and from the North Texas Jazz Festival.
 He attended The New England Conservatory in Boston, majoring in Jazz Performance, and while there had the opportunity to study with jazz greats Danilo Perez, Fred Hersch, and Jason Moran.
 Upon completion of his Bachelor of Music degree he moved to New York to study with Kenny Werner and attend NYU, where he earned a Masters of Music and worked as adjunct faculty.